oduerr/dl_cas/README.md

-# Tutorials for deep learning.
+# Tutorials for CAS data science application day 5 of ML

-In this place I like to collect tutorials for deep learning.
-Currently I have done a tutorial for the great lasagne framework.
-See [lasagne](lasagne)